-The advent of Art Nouveau can be traced to two distinct influences: the first was the introduction, around 1880, of themovement, led by the English designer William Morris.
-This movement, much like Art Nouveau, was a reaction against the cluttered designs and compositions of Victorian-era decorative art.
-The second was the current vogue for Japanese art, particularly wood-block prints, that swept up many European artists in the 1880s and 90s, including the likes of , and .
-Japanese wood-block prints contained floral and bulbous forms, and "whiplash" curves, all key elements of what would eventually become Art Nouveau.
+The advent of Art Nouveau - literally "New Art" - can be traced to two distinct influences: the first was the introduction, around 1880, of the British Arts and Crafts movement, which, much like Art Nouveau, was a reaction against the cluttered designs and compositions of Victorian-era decorative art.
+The second was the current vogue for Japanese art, particularly wood-block prints, that swept up many European artists in the 1880s and 90s, including the likes of Gustav Klimt, Emile Gallé, and James Abbott McNeill Whistler.
+Japanese wood-block prints in particular contained floral and bulbous forms, and "whiplash" curves, all key elements of what would eventually become Art Nouveau.

 It is difficult to pinpoint the first work(s) of art that officially launched Art Nouveau.
-Some argue that the patterned, flowing lines and floral backgrounds found in the paintings ofand represent Art Nouveau's birth, or perhaps even the decorative lithographs of , such as La Goule at the Moulin Rouge (1891).
-But most point to the origins in the decorative arts, and in particular to a book jacket by English architect and designer for the 1883 volume Wren's City Churches.
-The design depicts serpentine stalks of flowers coalescing into one large, whiplashed stalk at the bottom of the page, clearly reminiscent of Japanese-style wood-block prints.
+Some argue that the patterned, flowing lines and floral backgrounds found in the paintings of Vincent van Gogh and Paul Gauguin represent Art Nouveau's birth, or perhaps even the decorative lithographs of Henri de Toulouse-Lautrec, such as Moulin Rouge: La Goulue (1891).
+But most point to the origins in the decorative arts, and in particular to a book jacket by English architect and designer Arthur Heygate Mackmurdo for the 1883 volume Wren's City Churches.
+The design depicts serpentine stalks of flowers emanating from one flattened pad at the bottom of the page, clearly reminiscent of Japanese-style wood-block prints.

 Concepts and Styles